 Since more and more of us are spending more time outdoors, it's no surprise that looking for garden privacy ideas has become something of an obsession for many during the pandemic.

-Of course, you can create effective screening with cleverly placed plants, but a structure, such as a roof over an outdoor kitchen/dining/living area or a smart pergola over a patio can give you the best of all worlds: privacy, shelter and shade.
+Of course, you can create effective screening with cleverly placed plants, but a structured garden shade idea, such as a roof over an outdoor kitchen/dining/living area or a smart pergola over a patio can give you the best of all worlds: privacy, shelter and shade.

 5. An outdoor living space